NPO Radio 5: History

-NPO Radio 5 was launched in 1983 under the name of Hilversum 5, which featured programming for minority groups.
+NPO Radio 5 was launched on 2 October 1983 under the name of Hilversum 5, which featured programming for minority groups.
+The station broadcast as a 40-minute opt-out on the AM frequency of Hiversum 1 from 7pm to 7:40pm.
+The programmes were news bulletins in foreign languages produced by NOS in collaboration with RNW, and were carried out in Arabic (7:02pm), Berber (7:10pm), Turkish (7:20pm) and Spanish (7:30pm).

 On 1 December 1985 the network changed its name to "Radio 5".
 This was altered yet again on 1 April 2001, when Radio 5 became "Radio 747" to reflect the change of frequency from 1008 kHz to 747 kHz.
 More recently, on 4 September 2006, the name was changed back to "Radio 5".
 Although the 747 kHz medium wave transmissions were appreciated by motorists and enabled the channel to be heard across much of Europe at night, the domestic audience is increasingly reached via cable or internet.

 Because of the increase of its listeners, it is considered to make the easy-listening programming, "Radio 5 Nostalgia" available 24-hours a day.
 From September 2011, Radio 5 Nostalgia became available 24-hours a day, known as Max Nostalgia, but only at certain times on 747.
 Not from 1900hrs Friday to 2359hrs Sunday.
 Radio 5 on 747 broadcasts separate programs on that frequency, mainly specialized programs.

 On 747 Medium Wave, Radio 5 broadcasts music from Midnight to 0600 from Monday to Friday, when the mix of music and talk programs resumes.

 In August 2014, the name of the station was changed to "NPO Radio 5", incorporating the public broadcaster; "NPO" name and logo.

-On 15 September 2014 it was reported that NPO would be closing its MW transmitters on 1 September 2015, effecting savings of 13 million Euros and 3 million kilowatt-hours a year.
+On 7 June 2013 it was reported that NPO would possible be closing its MW-transmitters on 1 September 2015, effecting a savings of 1,3 million Euros and 3 million kilowatt-hours as a year.
 It was finally done at midnight.
-Since then the only ways to receive the station are the cable, DVB-T, DAB+, satellite and internet.
+Since then the only ways to receive the station are the cable, DVB T, DAB+, satellite and internet.

 On 1 January 2016 the 'Nostalgia' part of NPO Radio 5 was completely dropped.
 Since then this word is no longer been used on the program schedule or on the air.